PostHog/posthog.com/contents/tutorials/non-technical-guide-to-data.md

 ## 1. Explore other’s creations

-In school, using someone else’s work is cheating, but in real life, it is “collaboration.”
+In school, using someone else’s work is cheating; in real life, it's “collaboration.”
 Exploring teammates’ work in PostHog is a great way to get started understanding the data there.

 The best place to do this is through the dashboards and insights other people in your organization created.
 To find them, click “Dashboards” on the sidebar.
 If you’re looking for the most important ones, they might be under “Pinned.”

 ![Dashboards](../images/tutorials/non-technical-guide-to-data/dashboards.png)

 When you click into a dashboard, don’t only look at the visualizations, but click “show details” to show the queries and filters behind them.
-Even better, click on the title of the visualizations, go to the insight detail view, and click Edit (don’t worry, we won’t change anything).
+Even better, click on the title of the visualizations, go to the insight detail view, and click Edit (don’t worry, we won’t save the changes).

 Editing a visualization gives you an idea of what is used for: